Year 8/ S2

 Alcohol and its effects, social and physical

 If you have internet access for the pupils, ask them to spend ten minutes using the interactive body.
-Otherwise, print off the How too much alcohol effects the body worksheet (pages 38 – 39 Teacher Workbook.
+Otherwise, print off the How too much alcohol effects the body worksheet.
 Go through the different parts of the body and the effects that alcohol has on them.

-Choose from the Alcohol and it’s effects teacher notes on pages 40 or draw a human body with the vital organs and ask pupils to come up and write the effects of alcohol on different parts of the body.
+Choose from the Alcohol and it’s effects teacher notes or draw a human body with the vital organs and ask pupils to come up and write the effects of alcohol on different parts of the body.

 Pay attention to how much, how quickly and where alcohol is drunk and the effect of food.

-Discuss the effect of alcohol on the immature body and the difference between long term (physical or legall) and short term effects.
+Discuss the effect of alcohol on the immature body and the difference between long term (physical or legal) and short term effects.

 Getting the balance right